Luke List Betting Profile: The Sentry - PGA TOUR

 List's Best Finishes

-- List last season participated in 31 tournaments, picking up one win.
+- List, who participated in 31 tournaments last season, secured one win.

 - Last season List's best performance came at the Sanderson Farms Championship.
-He shot -26 and won the title (his only win last season).
+He shot -26 and took home the title (his only win last season).

-- List collected 309 points last season, placing 122nd in the FedExCup standings.
+- List's 309 points last season placed him 122nd in the FedExCup standings.

 List's Strokes Gained Rankings